 How to Rent an Apartment With Bad Credit

-You may also need to get letters of recommendations.
-You can get a letter of recommendation from your employer or previous landlord.
-The letter of recommendation should show that you are a responsible adult who can pay their bills on time.
+Letters of recommendations from someone like your employer or previous landlord can also help show you are a responsible adult who can pay their bills on time.

 How to Buy a Car with Bad Credit

 For those without access to a cosigner, bad credit car dealerships exist to serve your needs.
-Similar to personal loans for those with bad credit, car loans will have higher interest.
-It’s therefore wise to make as much of a down payment as possible on a vehicle.
+Similar to personal loans for those with bad credit, car loans will have higher interest rates.
+It’s therefore wise to make as big of a down payment as possible on a vehicle.

-Most important of all, however, is choosing a vehicle which is in good enough shape to make it beyond the length of the repayment schedule.
-Assuming the vehicle is used, the buyer must consider the reputation of the brand, the mileage, and other factors before making a final decision.
+Most important of all, however, is choosing a vehicle that is in good enough condition to make it beyond the length of your repayment schedule.
+Assuming the vehicle is used, consider the reputation of the brand, the mileage, and other factors before making a final decision.
 Otherwise, you may find yourself underwater (meaning you owe more on your car loan than what the car is worth).

 How to Buy a House With Bad Credit

-If you want to buy a home with bad credit, then you will need to start saving up for a down payment.
+If you want to buy a home with bad credit, you will need to start saving up for a down payment.
 A larger down payment is required for people who have bad credit.
-A large down payment shows that you will be able to make the mortgage payments in the future.
+It shows that you are serious and could potentially help you get a better mortgage rate.

 You may also want to apply for a FHA loan if you live in the US, which is backed by the Federal Housing Administration.
 These types of loans have more lenient requirements.
 You will not only be able to get a loan with a lower credit score, but you will also be able to make a lower down payment.
-In fact, you may be able to get a loan with a down payment of 3.5 percent.
+In fact, you may be able to get a loan with a down payment of 3.5%.